PhD Pathways Series + AMAs

-Versatile PhD’s 2018-19 event schedule will consist of a live Webinar Series with PhD career experts across a range of innovative topics.
-All webinars will be followed by extended, asynchronous Ask Me Anything (AMA) sessions on our Discussion Forum.
-Webinars will be recorded and accessible for a limited period of time after the event.
-AMA sessions will remain on our site indefinitely, allowing time for a wide range of questions, answers, and follow-up by anyone.
+Versatile PhD’s 2019-20 live event schedule will consist of our new PhD Pathways Series which examines PhD careers across a range of innovative topics and industries.
+Selected webinars will be followed by asynchronous Ask Me Anything (AMA) sessions on our Discussion Forum.
+All webinars will be recorded and accessible to VPhD members.

 If you’re new to Versatile PhD and also connected with one of our subscribing institutions, find the institution’s VPhD portal (here’s the list), go through it, and then join Versatile PhD.
 Using the portal + creating a VPhD account = access to subscription content and features and to VPhD’s free features.

 << PHD PATHWAYS SERIES – PAST EVENTS AND RECORDINGS >>

 The rapid development of education and learning technologies around the world can offer many career opportunities for PhDs.
 But what kind of knowledge and skills are applicable?
 And how might PhDs build a meaningful career in this growing industry?

 Dr Brian Johnsrud completed his PhD in Stanford University’s interdisciplinary Program in Modern Thought and Literature, and subsequently worked with several leading education technology companies and institutions.
 In this PhD Pathways webinar, Brian will talk about his experience transitioning from a PhD program to the education technology industry and how he applied his skills and domain expertise in various roles.
 He will also share some practical tips on how other PhDs can enter this exciting area of work and innovation.

 Cultivating Resilience: How to Call Out Self-Doubt and Lean on Your Values During Career Transition